Huawei-APAC-Professional-Services/terraform-101-workshop/workshop/02_Solution_Overview.md

 *<p align="center"> Figure 3.0: Overall Cloud Architecture Diagram </p>*

-There will be three Virtual Private Cloud (VPCs) to be deployed in the Singapore region (ap-southeast-3) to serve different purposes as stated below:
+There will be three Virtual Private Cloud (VPCs) to be deployed in the Bangkok region (ap-southeast-2) to serve different purposes as stated below:

 * **transit VPCs** to control the ingress traffic (vpc-ingress) and egress traffic (vpc-egress) within the cloud environment or between the cloud environment and the outside world.
 * A **NAT Gateway** will be deployed in the **egress VPC** to allow the workloads in other isolated environments (other VPCs) to be able to access the internet.